skip to content

 Ronin is a film distribution company based in Canberra, the national capital of Australia.

-Ronin's distribution activity began in 1974.
-Between 1974 and 1998, over 120 feature films were imported for distribution in Australia and New Zealand from such diverse countries as China, America, Great Britain, Japan, France, Russia, Thailand, Spain, Germany, Papua New Guinea and New Zealand.
+Ronin's distribution activity began in 1974, with its evolution in early years in partnership with Geoff Gardner and Michael Walsh, but eventually in the sole ownership of Andrew Pike.
+In its first 25 years, Ronin imported over 120 feature films for distribution in Australia and New Zealand.
+The films were selected from China, USA, Great Britain, Japan, France, Russia, Thailand, Spain, Germany and Papua New Guinea.
 In addition Ronin championed the work of independent Australian producers and directors, often maintaining relationships with filmmakers from their first short films through to their later, internationally successful features.
 Directors whose early work was distributed by Ronin include Jane Campion, Vincent Ward, David Caesar, Baz Luhrmann, Scott Hicks and Tracey Moffatt.

 Ronin also distributed SHINE, directed by Scott Hicks, and produced by Jane Scott, which Ronin picked up at script stage several years before its release in August 1996.
 Ronin also released the Australian comedy, ROAD TO NHILL, introducing a new feature film team of director Sue Brooks and writer Alison Tilson.
 ROAD TO NHILL was produced by Sue Maslin with whom Ronin has had a long association through many documentaries that Sue has produced and which were distributed by Ronin.